Skip to content

 check_validity: bool = False,

-"""Convert a bounding box from a format specified in `source_format` to the format used by albumentations:
+"""Convert bounding boxes from a specified format to the format used by albumentations:

-normalized coordinates of top-left and bottom-right corners of the bounding box in a form of
+normalized coordinates of top-left and bottom-right corners of the bounding box in the form of

 `(x_min, y_min, x_max, y_max)` e.g. `(0.15, 0.27, 0.67, 0.5)`.